Kirsty Wade: Athletics career

 In June 1987, Wade scored one of her biggest career wins, when she won the European Cup 1500 metres in Prague, defeating future World and Olympic champion Tatyana Samolenko.
 In July, she ran her lifetime best for the 1500 m with 4:00.73 in Gateshead.
 In August, she ran her 3000 metres best of 8:47.70, to become only the second British woman, after Christina Boxer, to have run sub two-minutes for the 800 metres and sub nine-minutes for the 3000 metres (the feat has since been achieved by Hannah England, Jessica Judd and Laura Muir).
 In September, in the 1500m final at the World Championships in Rome (won by Samolenko), she was sixth in 4:01.41.
 She originally finished seventh but was promoted after the disqualification of Sandra Gasser.
 For the third consecutive year, she ranked in the top ten at 1500/mile, in the Track & Field News merit rankings, at number 6.

-At the 1988 AAA Championships in Birmingham, incorporating the British Olympic trials, Wade won the 800 m and was third in the 1500 m, earning selection for both events.
+At the 1988 AAA Championships in Birmingham, incorporating the British Olympic trials, Wade became British 800 metres champion after winning the British title at the 1988 AAA Championships and was also third in the 1500 m, earning selection for both events.
 At the Olympic Games in Seoul, she reached the semi-finals of the 800 metres, running 2:00.86, while in the 1500 metres, she ran a disappointing 4:08.37 in the heats, failing to reach the final.

 Wade's next major competition was the 1991 World Championships in Tokyo, having missed the 1990 season through pregnancy.
 In Tokyo, she finished sixth in the 1500 metres final in 4:05.16.
 She qualified for her second Olympic Games in 1992.
 In Barcelona, she ran 4:08.30, to reach the semi-finals of the 1500 metres, where she was eliminated in 4:11.36.

-She is the current Welsh record holder for the 800 metres and the Mile.
-Her 1500 metres record being broken by Hayley Tullet in 2003.
-As of 2021, on the UK all-time lists, Wade ranks fifth at 800 metres, third at 1000 metres, tenth at 1500 metres and fifth at the Mile.